-Until my senior year of high school, I had always planned to become an astronomer.
+Until my senior year of high school, I had planned to become an astronomer.
 That obviously didn’t happen, but I have always been fascinated with the created world.
-Homeschooling two boys who had all of the usual fascination with animals, bugs, dirt, fire and anything gross and/or big has further heightened my appreciation for natural science.
-Having been raised Catholic, I was thankfully spared the ridiculous idea that one couldn’t been both a faithful Christian and accept reality.
+Homeschooling two boys who had all of the usual fascinations with animals, bugs, dirt, fire and anything gross and/or big has further heightened my appreciation for natural science.
+Having been raised Catholic, I was thankfully spared the ridiculous idea that one couldn’t be both a faithful Christian and accept reality.
 I believe that this issue is so destructive to our faith and witness that it goes well over the edge from “one of the weird but fairly harmless things some Christians believe” to “evidence that Satan is trying to bring the church down from the inside”.
 But you know, jmo.

 Interestingly, the set of details which religious people are most likely to insist aren’t there – evolution – points us to those spiritual truths which are pretty much completely lacking in most people’s theology as well.
 Like growth.
 Like getting down to tiny details.
 Like knowing that survival relies on adapability and that life is moved forward by mutations, not preseved by purity.